Grape Seed Extract

 Side effects, toxicity, and interactions

 Grape seed extract doesn’t cause any side effects.
-There are also no known food or drug interactions with it.
+There are also no known food or medicine interactions with it.

 Children and women who are pregnant are breastfeeding shouldn’t use grape seed extract.
 This is due to the lack of safety data on it.